 About the Department

-The Department of Secondary Education offers Preliminary Single Subject Teaching Credential Programs, Added Authorizations, a Teacher Induction Program leading to the Clear Credential, and Master of Arts degree programs, and a Professional Certificate program.
+The Department of Secondary Education offers Preliminary Single Subject Teaching Credential programs, Added Authorizations, a Teacher Induction program leading to the Clear Credential, Master of Arts degree programs, and a Professional Certificate program.

 The Department of Secondary Education offers Preliminary Single Subject Credentials via five pathway programs: